• Skip to primary navigation

 First of all, thank you.
 I'm flattered - truly I am and the short answer is Yes, but please credit me (One Dish Kitchen) when using the photo and include a link to the recipe webpage.

 Also, please never share a full recipe without my permission.
-It takes hours to create a recipe and take the photographs and if a recipe is cut/pasted and placed on your site, even though you think you're paying a compliment, you are really just violating copyright laws.
+It takes hours to create a recipe and take photographs and if a recipe is cut/pasted and placed on your site, even though you think you’re paying a compliment, you are really just violating copyright laws.

 Instead, would you please snap a picture of your version of our recipe, or use our photo with a link back to us directing your readers to the original recipe on the One Dish Kitchen site and write about your experience with that recipe.
 Thank you.